zsbahadir/zulu-ceramic-website/README.md

    yarn install

 ## Responsive Design
-The current version of the site is optimized for screens with a width of 1440px or larger (@media (min-width: 1440px)).
+The current version of the site is optimized for screens with a width of 1440px (@media (min-width: 1440px)).
 Responsive improvements are actively being developed to ensure a seamless experience across various devices.

 ## Deploy on Vercel